hashicorp/terraform-plugin-go/README.md

 # terraform-plugin-go

-terraform-protocol-go provides low-level Go bindings for the Terraform protocol, for integrations to be built upon.
+terraform-plugin-go provides low-level Go bindings for the Terraform plugin protocol, for integrations to be built upon.
 It strives to be a minimal possible abstraction on top of the protocol, only hiding the implementation details of the protocol while leaving its semantics unchanged.

 ## Status